decentraland/content-service/README.md

 You will recieve a prompt to input the map coordinates for the NW and SE parcels.

 This program connects to the server url provided in `config.yml`.
 It stores the data files in the dir specified by `localstorage` and populates the Redis instance defined in the `redis` field.

+## Copyright info
+This repository is protected with a standard Apache 2 licence.
+See the terms and conditions in the [LICENSE](https://github.com/decentraland/content-service/blob/master/LICENSE) file.